Continue with Facebook

 An ischemic stroke is a medical emergency — if you notice the sudden appearance of a severe headache or any of the following symptoms, seek medical attention immediately:

 Broken-down RBCs release hemoglobin into your bloodstream.
 Normally, the body has systems in place to help clear out the extra protein.
-When you’re living with PNH, these systems can’t keep up and become overwhelmed.
+When you’re living with PNH, these systems can’t keep up, and they become overwhelmed.
 Free hemoglobin builds up in your bloodstream and attaches to nitric oxide, a chemical that helps your muscles relax.

 When there’s less nitric oxide in your bloodstream, your muscles can contract or tighten uncontrollably and cause spasms.
 Many people with PNH report muscle spasms in their esophagus (the tube that connects the mouth and stomach).
 Esophageal spasms can cause intense, squeezing chest pain that feels like a heart attack.
 They also make it hard to swallow food, so you feel like there’s something stuck in your throat.